insure logo

 Have you ever wondered how car insurance companies know how many miles you drive?
 The answer is simple: They ask you to estimate the total when you apply for insurance.

 You might be tempted to cheat and tell a little white lie, suggesting you drive very little to get a lower insurance rate.
-However, it is not wise to fib on the number simply to get a discount.
-Some insurance companies will request mileage checks during the year if you submit a lower-than-average number, for example.
+However, it is not wise to lie about the number simply to get a discount.
+For example, some insurance companies will request mileage checks during the year if you submit a lower-than-average number.

 If you are driving less because you’re working from home, recently retired, or some other reason, make sure you accurately guess your “new” annual mileage.
-Don’t just keep the amount you’ve entered in the past or a default amount the company may have on its form.
+Don’t just keep the amount you have entered in the past or a default amount the company may have on its form.

 There are other ways for car insurance companies to determine your annual mileage.
 Rather than have you tell them, they can monitor your driving performance and mileage if you sign up for one of their pay-as-you-drive or usage-based insurance plans.
-We will explain more about those options and how to earn extra discounts in a bit.
+We will explain more about those options and how to earn extra discounts below.

 What are commuting miles and how do they affect car insurance rates?

-Insurance companies also are interested in how many miles you drive to work and back.
-They want to know how many miles you commute and how many days per week.
-This can help the car insurance company better gauge whether the total number of miles you estimate you drive each year matches with reality.
+This can help the car insurance company better gauge whether the total estimated number of miles you drive each year matches reality.

-For example, if you live in a suburb of a larger metro area, the base insurance rates tend to be better.
-But if you commute 40 miles each way for work into the downtown of that major city, it may cause your rates to rise.
-That is because you are commuting into the busy, traffic-packed metro area for work, which makes you more at risk of being in an accident than if you were driving five miles to work in your local area with less traffic.
+For example, the base insurance rates tend to be better if you live in a suburb of a larger metro area.
+But if you commute 40 miles each way for work into the downtown area of that major city, your rates may rise.
+That is because you are commuting into the busy, traffic-packed metro area for work, which puts you at more risk of an accident than driving five miles to work in your local area with less traffic.

 In general, if you drive more than 20 miles each way to work, your car insurance rates will be higher.